raeessahithsamsudeen7/raeessahithsamsudeen7/README.md

 I'm a passionate developer who enjoys building projects and learning new technologies, especially in AI and web development.

-🔭 Currently working on: Building a bakery website that integrates AI features to enhance user experience 🌱 Learning: Node.js and React
+🔭 Currently working on: Building a bakery website that integrates AI features to enhance user experience

+🌱 Learning: Node.js and React

-👯 Open to collaborate on: Coding projects and software development ideas 💬 Ask me about: AI and P
+👯 Open to collaborate on: Coding projects and software development ideas

+💬 Ask me about: Ai, Coding and Learning Programs

 ⚡ Fun fact: I love PCs 💻

 🛠️ Tech Stack

 - Languages: JavaScript, HTML, C++
 - Frameworks: React, Node.js
 - Tools & Platforms: Git, Antigravity